-Brian S Collier is currently Senior Advisor of the American Indian Catholic Schools Network (AICSN) and faculty for the Institute for Educational Initiatives with the Education, Schooling, and Society supplementary minor, and a former member of the graduate student faculty with the Alliance for Catholic Education (ACE) at the University of Notre Dame.
-Prior to coming to work for ACE Collier was an Assistant Professor of History at Northern Arizona University.
+Brian S Collier is currently senior advisor to the American Indian Catholic Schools Network (AICSN) and faculty for the Institute for Educational Initiatives with the Education, Schooling, and Society supplementary minor, and a former member of the graduate student faculty with the Alliance for Catholic Education (ACE) at at the University of Notre Dame.
+Prior to coming to work for ACE, Collier was an assistant professor of history at Northern Arizona University.
 Collier's academic work focuses on Native Education, an interest that started when he was a teacher and dorm parent at St. Catherine Indian School in Santa Fe, New Mexico.
-Collier currently has a manuscript on Catholic Native education under review at the University of Nebraska Press.
-Collier has published on American Indian Running (including a piece about Steve Gachupin and Jemez Pueblo), Native people at Notre Dame, American history, and the Harlem Globetrotters.
+Collier has published on Catholic Native American Schools, education, and on American Indian Running (including a piece about Steve Gachupin and Jemez Pueblo), Native people at Notre Dame, American history, and sports history tpoics.
 He is also a founding member and long-time former chair of the Committee on Teaching and Public Education for the Western History Association.